-The Sacramento County Division of Behavioral Health Services Community Program Planning Process for the Draft MHSA Fiscal Year (FY) 2014-15, 2015-16 and 2016-17 Three-Year Plan meets the requirements described in Section 3300 of the California Code of Regulations.
+The Sacramento County Division of Behavioral Health Services has met the requirements for the Community Program Planning Process for the MHSA Fiscal Year (FY) 2014-15, 2015-16 and 2016-17 Three-Year Plan contained in Section 3300 of the California Code of Regulations as described below.
 Sacramento County's community planning processes for previously approved CSS, PEI, WET, INN, CF and TN Component plans and activities have been described in-depth in prior plan updates and documents submitted to the State.
 Those documents are available on the Reports and Workplans page on our website.